datadryad/dryad-app/app/views/help/requirements/costs.md

 </div>
 </div>

-Partner organizations that sponsor DPCs fully cover author data submissions up to 10 GB.
-For datasets larger than 10 GB, a large data fee will be charged to either the author or their sponsoring organization, depending on the specific partner agreement with Dryad.
+Partner organizations sponsor data submissions up to 10 GB.
+A Large Data Fee applies to larger than 10 GB, payable by either the author or their sponsoring organization, depending on the specific partner agreement with Dryad.
 Large data fees are billed as follows:

 <div style="text-align: center;">
 <div class="table-wrapper" role="region" tabindex="0" style="width: 500px; max-width: 100%; margin: 0 auto">